Why is the Department called Theater, Dance, and Performance Studies?

 How many students are in the Department?

-Can I take classes if I’m not a major?
+Can I take TDPS classes if I'm not in the major?

 Yes, our courses are open to non-majors, though many fill quite quickly.
 Some practical classes do require auditions; other over-subscribed courses do give preference to majors.

-I’m a junior transfer and I’d like to major in the Department.
+I’m a junior transfer and I’d like to major in TDPS.
 Am I too late?

-What do the students do with a theater or dance degree after they graduate?
-How successful are they?
+What do your alumni do with a theater or dance degree?

 Some go directly into MFA programs, such as Yale School of Drama, NYU, or Northwestern University; others decide to enter a Theater Studies Ph.D.
 Program, such as those found at UC Berkeley, Stanford, Northwestern, New York University, or many others throughout the world.
 Some move to New York, Los Angeles, or San Francisco to work as actors, dancers, directors, designers, technicians, or by starting their own group or production company.
 Others move to Hollywood to work in the film and television community in front of or behind the camera.
 Still others go into a variety of professions in the social, corporate, legal, and arts sectors.
 We are proud of the ways our graduates have used their critical and expressive skills toward successful careers as professional artists in dance, theater, and experimental performance as well as in law, advertising, human resources, publishing, radio, technology, social work, and in all aspects of non-profit and business administration.
 For a snap-shot of the recent work of our alumni, we invite you to take a look out our annual newsletter and the alumni section of our website.

-How can I get connected or stay connected to the Department?
+How can I get connected or stay connected to TDPS?

 TDPS students receive regular email updates from the Department with the most current information on auditions, course enrollments, productions, special events and lectures, ticket offers, internships, career opportunities, and more.
 If you would like to be on the mailing list, send your email address to email@example.com, requesting to be on the email list.

-Do you have any helpful documents that will help me plan my time in TDPS, or show pathways to focuses within the major such as Acting, Directing, Playwriting, Choreography, Stage Management, Design, etc?
+Do you have any documents that will help me plan my time in TDPS?

-Yes, please see the document below, giving examples of possible courses of study.
+Yes, please see Enhancing Your TDPS Elective Experience, which provides examples of possible courses of study.

 Can I meet with an advisor to talk about my studies in your Department?

-Yes, Michael Mansfield is our Undergraduate Advisor and is available by appointment in the Hearst Field Annex office Monday-Friday, 1-4pm.
-We strongly recommend that you thoroughly read the Undergraduate Handbook and relative information on our website before making an appointment with any staff or faculty member.
+Yes, Michael Mansfield is our Undergraduate Advisor and is available by appointment in 15 Dwinelle Hall, Monday–Friday, 1–4pm.
+We strongly recommend that you thoroughly read the Undergraduate Handbook and related information on our website before making an appointment with any staff or faculty member.

 Yes.
 The Honors Thesis is not a requirement for graduation, but rather an opportunity for a student to deepen their research with a project of particular interest to them.
 Students may apply to complete a year-long Honors Thesis project.
 It may take two forms: a year-long research project (a semester of research followed by a semester culminating in a full-length paper or written creation/play) or a semester of research and shorter research paper followed by a semester culminating in a creative project/production/show.
 Most Honors Theses begin in the fall and conclude in the spring.
 If a student will graduate in December instead, they may begin a written-only Honors Thesis in spring semester and conclude in the fall of the following academic year.
 Performance-based proposals are due the February before the two-semester commitment.
 Please see the Undergraduate Student Advisor if you have any questions regarding your proposal, and see below for an application.

-I’m a playwright/director/choreographer.
-Are there chances for me to create my own show within the Department?
+Are there chances for me to create my own theater or dance performance within the Department?

 Yes.
 We have a number of opportunities for student-written, student-directed, and student-choreographed work to receive departmental support.
 These student-initiated shows in the departmental season are awarded competitively after review of formal proposals.
 If you’re interested in submitting a proposal for a student-written or student-directed work, we strongly encourage you to speak with a faculty supervisor as soon as possible so that you may submit a strong proposal to the evaluating committee.
 Performance-based proposals are due in February each year.
 Also see another two-semester option for proposing your own work in the following Honors Thesis question.